Mount Bullen

 Mount Bullen is a 5978 ft mountain summit located at the western edge of the North Cascades, in Snohomish County of Washington state.
 It is situated 20 mi east of the community of Arlington, Washington, in the Boulder River Wilderness, on land managed by Mount Baker-Snoqualmie National Forest.
 Nearby neighbors include line parent Whitehorse Mountain, 1.44 mi to the northeast and Three Fingers, 1.84 mi to the south.
 Precipitation runoff from the mountain drains into headwaters of the Boulder River.
 Topographic relief is significant as the southeast aspect rises 2,000 ft above Bullen Lake in approximately one-half mile, and the west aspect rises 4,200 ft above Boulder River in two miles.

 History

-This mountain is named for Chauncey Bullen, a government log scaler who tragically died as a result of a log falling from a railroad car near Darrington in 1919.
+This mountain is named for Chauncey Bullen, a government log scaler who died as a result of a log falling from a railroad car near Darrington in 1919.
 This geographical feature's "Mount Bullen" spelling was officially adopted in 1990 by the U.S. Board on Geographic Names.
 Prior to that it was misspelled "Mount Bullon" which appears on older maps.

 The first ascent of the summit was made in 1936 by Hermann F. Ulrichs and companion.
 Ulrichs wrote of the experience: "I felt as if we had joined Sisyphus and his rock in Hell."